Credential Evaluations

 College Level Examination Program (CLEP)

 Clark College awards credit for successful CLEP examinations.
 An up-to-date list of subjects and required scores can be found on https://www.clark.edu/enroll/credential-evaluation/clep.php.
 To be considered for credit, a student must pass the examination with the equivalent of a "C" or better grade.
 The transcript will reflect the credit/unit granted by listing the equivalent course number, title, and credits/units.
 Not all institutions accept CLEP credits.
+Credits may count toward satisfying distribution requirements for any degree/certificate.
 Students intending to transfer to another institution should contact the transfer institution for information on their CLEP policy.

 Procedure for Requesting CLEP Credits